My Counterintuitive Secret for Social Media Consistency as a Business Owner

 Regardless of the type of content I have on social media or how it aesthetically looks, this question has to do more with the fact that I am fairly consistent on social media, specifically Instagram, and people notice that.

-Many times in business, especially when you're just starting out, you may find that you are extremely passionate about what you do and you’ve grown so much knowledge that you want to share it with people, but you find yourself having so many thoughts and ideas that instead of sharing them, you simply freeze.
+Many times in business, especially when you're just starting out, you may find that you’re extremely passionate about what you do and you’ve grown so much knowledge that you want to share it with people, but you find yourself having soooo many thoughts and ideas that instead of sharing them, you simply freeze.

 You feel paralyzed and are left bottled up with so much goodness with no strategic way to get it out.